Regulatory actions for Nov. 7, 2023

 No Comments

-Regulatory snapshots, including drug submissions and approvals, clinical trial approvals and other regulatory decisions and designations in Asia-Pacific: Chipscreen, Chimeric, Coherus, Huidagene, Sosei.
+Regulatory snapshots, including global drug submissions and approvals, clinical trial approvals and other regulatory decisions and designations: Acorda, Ayala, Biopas, Cabaletta, GC Biopharma, Kangabio, Mirati, Sanyou.